 PBO creates and manages programs serving civil litigants, children and charities/non-profits.
 We provide meaningful pro bono opportunities and accommodate the expertise and schedules of volunteers whether they are sole practitioners, employed at large firms, corporations or government and whether they are law students or retired.

 Lawyers can volunteer to provide public legal education, summary advice, brief services (like amicus and duty counsel appearances) and full representation.
 Law students and NCA applicants can complete volunteer internships at Law Help Ontario.
+A full list of volunteering roles for lawyers are listed on our Menu of Opportunities.
+Once you are ready, you can apply to volunteer with us by clicking here.

 We support our volunteers by: